-Weathering the winter bluesJanuary 24th, 2013 in Psychology & Psychiatry
+Weathering the winter bluesJanuary 24, 2013 by Carolyn Pennington in Medicine & Health / Psychology & Psychiatry

 The holidays are over and there's a calendar full of cold, gray days ahead.
 Some of us experience the "winter blues" and others experience a more serious kind of depression like seasonal affective disorder (SAD).
 It can bring lethargy, mood swings and curtail normal functioning.

 Research suggests that SAD may affect 11 million people in the U.S. each year and that an additional 25 million suffer from the milder winter blues.

 During an interview on Fox CT's morning show, clinical psychologist Karen Steinberg-Gallucci with the UConn Health Center said experts are not sure what causes SAD, but it may have something to do with the lack of sunlight experienced during the winter months.
 The lack of light may upset your sleep-wake cycle and other circadian rhythms.
 And it may cause problems with a brain chemical called serotonin that affects mood.